mtumilowicz/java17-mesi-false-sharing-processor-optimisations-workshop/README.md

                         * it might not get processed that cycle
                     * invalidation queue
                         * place where bus message triggering a cache line invalidation sits for a while until the cache has time to process it

+        * why you need `volatile` keyword in java if you have cache coherency?
+           * cache coherency ensures that all threads eventually see the change
+              * no guarantee about when this happens
+           * `volatile` works also on higher level of abstraction
+              * introduces happens-before relationships around reads and writes
 * cache write policies
     * write back
         * write operations are usually made only to the cache